Common Sleep Problems and Solutions for the Elderly

 Medications

 Nearly 40% of adults over 65 take five or more prescription drugs.
-These medications may make it difficult for elders to fall and stay asleep.
+These medications may make it difficult for elders to fall asleep.
 Examples include Alzheimer’s drugs, beta-blockers, antidepressants, thyroid supplements, and steroids.
 Medications should not be stopped without the doctor’s consent if a senior is experiencing sleep problems due to them.

 • Doctors may change the medicine or alter the dosage when notified of the problem.